Comfort foods are staples for anyone wanting a hearty meal and a little taste of home. Try one of these top-rated comforting classics tonight.

 This eggs, cheese, and grits combination is simple but absolutely delicious, and a true Southern favorite.

-Dress up ordinary French toast with a sweet praline mixture and a hint of cinnamon and vanilla.
+Dress up your ordinary French toast breakfast recipe with a sweet praline mixture and a hint of cinnamon and vanilla.

 You can’t get more basic than chess pie.
 Remarkable for its simplicity and timeless appeal, chess pie is the ultimate Southern

 Brunswick stew is always a crowd-pleaser in the South.
-We combine chicken and tender beef brisket in this hearty stew.
-You
+We combine chicken and tender beef brisket in this hearty version.

 Can't decide between waffles or eggs for breakfast?
 Have both!
-Try our Waffles Benedict—a combination of fluffy buttermilk
+You can substitute deli ham or country ham for the prosciutto.

 This green bean casserole gets a much-needed makeover from fresh veggies and a lightened (but super-rich!) homemade sauce.

-And the best part: It's under 200 calories!
+And the best part: It's under 200 calories per serving!

 Red pepper and garlic seal the flavor of the cornbread mixture that coats these catfish fillets.
 For an extra-crispy crust,